OfficeDev/Microsoft-Teams-Samples/samples/tab-personal-sso-quickstart/ts/README.md

 urlFragment: officedev-microsoft-teams-samples-tab-personal-sso-quickstart-ts
 ---

-# Teams Tab SSO Authentication
+# Teams Personal Tab SSO Authentication Sample TS

 Tabs are Teams-aware webpages embedded in Microsoft Teams.
 A channel/group tab delivers content to channels and group chats, and are a great way to create collaborative spaces around dedicated web-based content.